MinBZK/max-regel-book/src/facts.md

 The keys of a term, could in theory be anything, but for mental comfort we'll limit them to lower cased names, possibly separated by an underscore ( _ ).

-> [!WARNING]
-> we don't assume validity for fields at this stage, such as missing data. later you can use rules to check if action is required.

 > [!NOTE]
-> **Implementations detail for programmers.**
-> Terms can be implemented as mappings, dicts, tuples, objects.
-This framework supports them all and build on top of an abstract Term class.
-It also provides a general functionality for equality checks  that compares terms in an field-order independent way.
+> Note that we don't assume any validity checking on fields at this stage, such (dis)allowing missing data, or formats in which dates should be written.
+Later on, you can use rules to check if terms are valid.

 ## Info: Meta data